vinceaintreadin-21/personal-portfolio/README.md

 - A section detailing my passions and goals, providing a more personal touch beyond my technical skills.

 ### 2. 💻 Projects Page
-- A showcase of my technical projects, complete with descriptions, technologies used, and links to GitHub repositories or live demos.
+- A showcase of my technical projects.
 - Visitors can explore the work I have done, understand my approach, and view my coding style.

 ### 3. 🛠️ Skills & Franewirks Page